CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-os-x.md

 ![Command Line Tools](/images/tutorials/mac-install/xcode-select.png)

 After that we need to agree to Xcode's license.
-Either run the command below or open up Xcode which will prompt you to agree to the license.
+Either run the command below or open up Xcode which will prompt you to agree to the license:

 {% raw %}
 ~~~bash